OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 * Checking available commands, like is it possible to execute `su` and being root afterwards.

-##### Without Source Code

--- TODO [Create content for "Testing Root Detection" without source code] --

 #### Dynamic Analysis

 A debug build with deactivated root detection should be provided in a white box test to be able to apply all test cases to the app.

 In case of a black box test, an implemented root detection can be challenging if for example the app is immediately terminated because of a rooted phone.
 Ideally, a rooted phone is used for black box testing and might also be needed to disable SSL Pinning.
 To deactivate SSL Pinning and allow the usage of an interception proxy, the root detection needs to be defeated first in that case.
 Identifying the implemented root detection logic without source code in a dynamic scan can be fairly hard.

-By using the Xposed module `RootCloak`<sup>[2]</sup> it is possible to run apps that detect root without disabling root.
+By using the Xposed module `RootCloak` it is possible to run apps that detect root without disabling root.
 Nevertheless, if a root detection mechanism is used within the app that is not covered in RootCloak, this mechanism needs to be identified and added to RootCloak in order to disable it.

 Other options are dynamically patching the app with Friday or repackaging the app.
 This can be as easy as deleting the function in the smali code and repackage it, but can become difficult if several different checks are part of the root detection mechanism.
 Dynamically patching the app can also become difficult if countermeasures are implemented that prevent runtime manipulation/tampering.